💞 Happy Mother’s Day! Celebrating our millions of moms with 30% off your All Access app subscription. Start Now >

 Serve rice as desired, on its own or as part of a shared meal.
 At this age, you can also begin to introduce mochi, nian gao, tteok, and other steamed rice cakes cut into quarters lengthwise so they are no longer round.
 When serving these steamed rice cakes, make sure the child is seated and supervised in a safe eating environment, as many of these kinds of foods pose a high choking risk.

 No. Cooked grains of rice present a low risk when safely prepared for a child’s age and developmental ability, though, in theory, an individual could choke on any food.
 That said, rice products like mochi and other steamed rice cakes are a common cause of choking in some regions, due to their chewy, dense, and sticky consistency.
 To reduce the risk, prepare and serve rice in an age-appropriate way as described in the How to Serve section.
 Note that loose grains of rice are more likely to scatter in the mouth, which can cause gagging or coughing.
 If baby is struggling to manage the food, consider mashing the grains with the back of a fork or adding ingredients like broth, coconut milk, or sauce to help the grains stick together.
-As always, make sure you create a safe eating environment and stay within an arm’s reach of baby during meals.
+As always, create a safe eating environment and stay within reach of baby during meals.

-Learn the signs of choking and gagging and more about choking first aid in our free guides, Infant Rescue and Toddler Rescue.
+Learn the signs of choking and more about choking first aid in our free guides, Infant Rescue and Toddler Rescue.

 No. Rice is not a common IgE-mediated food allergen.
 However, rice is a known trigger for FPIES—food protein-induced enterocolitis syndrome, an increasingly recognized non-IgE mediated food allergy in children that can be severe and life-threatening.
 Unlike most food allergy reactions that occur within minutes of contact with a specific food trigger, FPIES allergic reactions occur within hours after consuming a particular food.
 For this reason, FPIES is sometimes known as a delayed food allergy.
 Symptoms include delayed vomiting (typically 1 to 4 hours after ingesting the food trigger) and/or experiencing diarrhea 5 to 10 hours after ingestion.
 Other symptoms include low blood pressure, low body temperature, extreme pallor, repetitive vomiting, and significant dehydration.
 Thankfully, most cases of FPIES will completely resolve during toddlerhood.
 Children who have been diagnosed with FPIES must be followed closely by an allergist or pediatric gastroenterologist.
 If baby has pre-existing FPIES to another food, talk to your allergist about how best to introduce other solid foods that may have a higher risk for inducing FPIES.